-Sony’s top tier models for 2015 are now available and consist of the XBR 940C and 930C.
+Sony’s top-tier models for 2015 are now available and consist of the XBR 940C and 930C.
 Industry experts, enthusiasts, as well as tech-savvy consumers will have high expectations for these two new models considering the outstanding performance of last year’s top offerings.

 This television also features a wedge-shaped design that is thicker at the bottom and provides more room for the speaker array and helps maximize audio performance.
 The wedge shape also gives the set a lower center of gravity for better stability.
 The TV is supported by two adjustable dark chrome A-frame style feet and has a “narrow position” footprint spacing of 23-3/8″ in width, which will be useful when placing the TV on a cabinet with a width span that is less than the display’s panel.

-The 65″ screen is the glossy type made from clear acrylic-plexiglass (plastic), which in my opinion allows for better picture quality in the form of transparency, clarity and provides an increased vibrant picture presentation that allows images to pop from the screen, in comparison to displays with a matt finish which can often make picture images appear a bit dull and flat.
+The 65″ screen is the glossy type made from clear acrylic-plexiglass (plastic), which in my opinion allows for better picture quality in the form of transparency, and clarity and provides an increased vibrant picture presentation that allows images to pop from the screen, in comparison to displays with a matt finish which can often make picture images appear a bit dull and flat.

 The X930C uses Dynamic Edge-Lit LED backlighting with local dimming for increased picture contrast and black level reproduction.

 To improve picture performance for the 930C, Sony has introduced an all-new processing engine – the X1.
-This new processor improves on color accuracy, contrast and clarity of standard HD and UHD video.
+This new processor improves color accuracy, contrast and clarity of standard HD and UHD video.
 This new processor also allows for better 4K upscaling implemented by Sony’s X-Reality Pro Picture Engine.
 This display produces very good upscaling with all non-UHD video content to near 4K quality.

 The X1 also improves on Sony’s X-tended Dynamic Range for brighter whites and deeper blacks for outstanding contrast reproduction.
 Sony’s TRILUMINOS technology also benefits from the X-1, delivering a wider range of color reproduction as well as dynamic color correction for a more accurate color palette.

 Sony has introduced Google’s Android operating system to all of its 2015 models, for a better smart TV experience.
 This OS lets you do a lot of things you’re used to doing on your tablet or smartphone.
 Simply log into your Google ID to access a huge collection of apps, games and content from Google Play.
-This operating system will also make it easy to stream video content, function as a gaming device and provide enhanced features like voice-enabled searching through a remote control equipped with a microphone.
+This operating system will also make it easy to stream video content, function as a gaming device, and provide enhanced features like voice-enabled searching through a remote control equipped with a microphone.

 And speaking of gaming devices, the 930C features PlayStation Now game streaming, which enables you to stream PS3 games directly to this TV without the use of a gaming console.
 The only additional equipment required is a DUALSHOCK 4 controller (sold separately) which connects to one of the TV’s USB ports.